Project 1

 Phases:

-- Phase 1: Design Proposal – Prepare a presentation exploring two different collections of texts you’re interested in developing.
-For each concept, include your vision for typography, layout, and overall visual identity, as well as at least 10 example websites with specific aspects you’d like to take inspiration from, collected using are.na.
+- Phase 1: Design Proposal – Collect and organize your texts in an Are.na channel.
+Prepare a design proposal presentation exploring two different directions you’re interested in developing—pitch these to the class so we can help you decide which direction to pursue.
+For each concept, include your vision for typography, layout, and overall visual identity, as well as at least 10 example websites with specific aspects you’d like to take inspiration from, also collected using Are.na.
+Post both your presentation and your Are.na channel link to the class Discord.

 - Phase 2: Site Map – Create an interactive sitemap for your website, mapping out all the pages and how they connect to one another.
+Include a Figma mockup of your home page showing your initial design direction.
 Use Figma to build the interactions and any tools you’re comfortable with for design sketches.
-Your sitemap should be shareable via link so we can navigate it together and provide real-time feedback.
+Post your Figma link to the class Discord.

 - Phase 3: Design Site – Build the first live version of your website using code in the browser.
 Your site should be accessible via a shareable link, allowing for real-time review and feedback.